thriveweb/sailinginparadise/content/pages/cruises.md

   hinterland mountains as some cool tunes set the soundtrack.

-  See our current specials **'Adults at Kids Prices'** on the Sunset Cruise and Island Cruises.
+  See our current specials **'SAVE 40%'** on the Sunset Cruise and Island Cruises.
 meta:
   description: >-
     Join Our 'Sunset & City Lights Cruise' Or 'Island Cruise' with Sailing In